 Like prior reunions, Classmates and their guests are welcome to stay in the college.
 Staying in the college is most convenient, in that you can easily walk from your room to any reunion activity.
 And it will be least expensive with the $145 fee/person, total, covering all three nights — Thursday, Friday and Saturday.
 Any two nights are $123 and one night is $100 per person.
 You can reserve your room on the Registration Page hosted by the YAA.

 What Activities Are Planned?
 What’s the Program?

 The reunion itself starts on Thursday, and there are some cool events planned for Thursday afternoon and evening.
-So, come as early on Thursday as you can.
-And Sunday morning is a great time to have a final meal and gather ourselves to travel home.
+The golfers will start at 10:00 AM on Thursday.

 - University-wide resources – the campus and many of the key resources (Payne-Whitney, Peabody, colleges, Beinecke, Sterling, Battell, Cross-Campus, etc., etc.) will be open and available during certain times for your viewing pleasure, or for touring with your spouse or family;